GaetanJuvin/query_gpt/README.md

 ## Notes
 - Uses Postgres dialect in prompts.
-- LLM calls are via Faraday to OpenAI endpoints.
+- LLM calls are via `light-openai-lib` to OpenAI chat; embeddings use the OpenAI embeddings endpoint directly.
 Set `OPENAI_API_KEY`.
 - Dry run returns deterministic JSON and SQL for testing and demos.
 - No external database is required.
-SQL is printed, not executed.
+SQL is printed; execution is only attempted when a DB profile is provided.

 ## Connectors, cache, and extensions
 - Config: edit `config.yml` to point at your fixtures cache (and schema export settings).